 There are plenty of math apps out there that can help your child learn basic skills like counting and addition.
-Computers and handheld devices are great tools for learning math.
+Computers and handheld devices are great tools for learning math and physics.
 They can help kids visualize concepts and reinforce what they’ve learned in school.

 For example, many websites offer free online games that teach basic arithmetic rules and strategies, while others provide virtual calculators that let users type in problems and see how they would have been solved manually.

 Practice makes perfect, so make sure your child practices regularly.
 If they can’t find time at school, encourage them to do it at home.

 While it’s important for students to do well in math, it’s even more important for them to enjoy it.
 If they don’t enjoy the subject, they will only begrudgingly learn it and won’t apply themselves during lessons.